googleapis/google-cloud-node/packages/google-cloud-policytroubleshooter/README.md

 ## Samples

 Samples are in the [`samples/`](https://github.com/googleapis/nodejs-policy-troubleshooter/tree/master/samples) directory.
-The samples' `README.md` has instructions for running the samples.
+Each sample's `README.md` has instructions for running its sample.

 | Sample                      | Source Code                       | Try it |
 | --------------------------- | --------------------------------- | ------ |